 The village was saddened as it had never been before.
 All the people in it knew those that were lost intimately.
 They grieved over Kakairnok.
-He was a fine hunt for the control of the co fine hunter - a fine man.
-His loss would be felt in the whole community because he had helped to sustain it with his consider-
+He was a fine hunter - a fine man.
+His loss would be felt in the whole community because he had helped to sustain it with his considerable skill as a hunter.
+His loss to his immediate famlage, almost at once invited Weyahok to join his crew.
+The Chief ahok to join his crew.
+The Chief had caught a whale earlier and told him that he would be given a full share of the whale as a crew member.
+He instructed his crew to give the Kakairnok family a portion of their share.